vitessio/website/content/en/docs/15.0/reference/vtorc/ui_api_metrics.md

 # APIs

-`VTOrc` supports the following APIs which can be used for monitoring and changing the behaviour of `VTOrc`.
+VTOrc supports the following APIs which can be used for monitoring and changing the behaviour of VTOrc.

  | New API                          | Additional notes                                                                                                                                                                                        |
 |----------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|